 I buy and sell material of the sort described above.
 I prefer the rare and the unusual, whether that be a quirky manuscript Qur’an copied at Istanbul in the 16th century or an otherwise unknown example of 19th-century lithography.
 The provincial is often of as much interest to me as the princely, provided there is a compelling story to be found.
 My focus is on books and manuscripts, but I have worked with visual material, including prints, drawings, watercolours, and photographs and am always happy to consider examples which relate to my interests.

 My experience ranges from individual objects to collections containing thousands of items: I have placed material with significant private and institutional collections, and even sold Eton College the oldest object now in their College Library, a single vellum leaf from a 9th-century Qur’an manuscript written in Kufic script.

 I issue occasional lists and catalogues.
-Please do get in touch if you would like to receive these in future.
 I am also happy to discuss your specific interests and explore new areas.
 If any of the above strikes a chord, feel free to send me an email.